XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Click on "All Parameters" found at the top of the parameters tab.

 ### Setting parameters
-Only the recommended parameters for general use & optimal performance will be listed.
+Only the recommended parameters for general use and optimal performance will be listed.

 * Show static background in menu
 	* Enable this to prevent the game from loading the world for display in the background, unnecessarily consuming resources.
 * Skip logos at startup
 	* Enable this to disable the splash screens during start up, allowing you to get into the game faster.
 * CPU count
-	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical & virtual cores.
+	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical and virtual cores.
 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.
 * Enabled Large-page Support